One of the coolest things about recording music on our computers is virtual instruments.

 So what is virtual drumming anyway?
-Well, if you’re recording a song, you can load up a software plug-in/program (into your multi-track recording software like Reaper), which contains recorded samples of actual drums (usually – though there are synthesized drum programs as well), and have your computer play these drums via MIDI.
-It’s like having a drum machine inside your computer.
+Well, if you're recording a song, you can load up a software plug-in/virtual drumming app into your multi-track recording software.
+I like to use Reaper.
+Once you load the program onto a track, your computer can play these drums via MIDI.
+It's like having a drum machine inside your computer.

 There are lots of methods in between loading up preset songs and building your own beat-by-beat.
 And there are lots of different programs you can use for this.
 Different drum programs will have different ways to do your virtual drumming.